massmux/lightstack/README.md

 ```
-cd phoenixd-docker
+cd lightstack
 ./init.sh

 ```

+The interactive init script makes possible to choose beween using PostgreSQL or SQLite as database support, and choose self-signed certificates (for testing purposes) or Letsencrypt ones.
+You will be asked during install.

+PostgreSQL is better when thinking to large amount of users installs.

-In case you need to start inizialization from the beginning, you need to clear existing configuration by issuing:
+In case you need to start inizialization from the beginning, you need to clear existing configuration (if the case) by issuing:

 ```
 ./init.sh clear
 ```
+Please note that this will clear all data, configuration files and database in existing directory.
+If you had funds in that node, you will loose them all, so be careful and check it before

 ### Access

-Access LNBITS at:
+Access LNBITS instance at:

 - https://lb1.yourdomain.com